 Below are some ways in which you can showcase your customer journey impactfully.

-The above examples represent what customer thinks, feels and experiences at each touchpoint with the brand.
+The above customer journey template represents what the customer thinks, feels, and experiences at each touchpoint with the brand.

-The above two maps visually represent different phases of a patient’s journey and the key aspects related to the Patient’s experience at each touchpoint, in a visually engaging manner.
+This Patient Journey Template visually represents different phases of a patient’s journey and the key aspects related to the Patient’s experience at each touchpoint.
 You can also highlight your key learnings and next steps coming out of your patient analysis.

 HOW TO IMPROVE YOUR CUSTOMER’s JOURNEY